tomikorzu/poke-api/README.md

 - Estimated time: 30 minutes
 - Time to finish: 1 hour

+### Pokemon page

+- Display a `pokemon page` to show the pokemon details
+- Estimated time: 1 hour
+- Time to finish: 45 minutes

 ## How to run this code

 - clone the repository